 An exemption also exists for law enforcement.
-Student consent or disclosure by the College is not required in the event the US Attorney General or designee serves the College with an ex parte court order collecting education records relevant to an investigation or prosecution.
+Student consent or disclosure by the College is not required in the event the US Attorney General or designee serves the College with an ex parte court order directing the College to provide education records relevant to an investigation or prosecution.